Expand your business into South Africa, even without an entity

 South Africa, with its diversified economy, the second-largest in Africa, almost 60 million people, and a relatively stable political environment make it a popular site for foreign investment and business expansion.

-However, expanding a business in South Africa can be a difficult process.
+However, expanding a business in South Africa, and hiring employees in South Africa, can be a difficult process.
 The country still has lengthy bureaucratic procedures, cultural differences, and unique regulations that can cause delays, so expansion projects can often take weeks or months to get off the ground.

 At Horizons, we offer an extensive set of outsourcing services to help organizations expand into South Africa quickly and effectively.
 Our professional employer organization (PEO), payroll, and employ of record (EOR) services give you the ability to outsource all the complex administration and legal compliance work so you can focus your efforts on a rapid and successful expansion.